Arrays and Lists in SQL Server

 Single-threaded Results

 The tests produced far too many numbers to show here.
-You find the results from the single-threaded tests in the Excel file single-summary.xls.
-It's not that you absolutely must download and open it – but I will more or less assume that you do.
+You find the results from the single-threaded tests in the two Excel files single-summary.xls and single-summary-2010.xls.
+The first file holds the original tests from 2009, where as the second file is the rerun in 2010.
+It's not that you absolutely must download and open them – but I will more or less assume that you do.
 In difference to the articles for the tests on SQL 2000 and SQL 2005, I am not including any numbers in the article itself.
+I will mainly refer to the data from the first file.

-I start with giving an overview of the Excel file, and then I go on and discuss various interesting facts from the results.
+I start with giving an overview of the Excel files, and then I go on and discuss various interesting facts from the results.

 Overview of single-summary.xls

-The Excel file has seven tabs.
-On each tab there is one column per data type, operation and list length.
+The Excel files have a number of tabs.
+In most tabs there is one column per data type, operation and list length.
 The method names are coloured by category as a reminder:

 Blue – Direct SQL.